tinaponting/protect-wordpress/README.md

 * If you want something on the maybe text; downloads add it with, noteplus + or what you use:)
 * works best with Apache, 5.0 + Wordpress, 6,1, 6.2+

+* You can use both htaccess and Perrish Press firewall at the same time with no impact on speed!
+Name PR to htaccess2 and it is ready to protect.
 WORDPRESS - FORT KNOX:)